nanocosmos/demo/nanoplayer/docs/nanoplayer3/nanoplayer.md

 ```js
 // player instance of NanoPlayervar onMetaData = function (event) {    console.log('MetaData: ' + JSON.stringify(event.data));};config.events.onMetaData = onMetaData;player.setup(config).then(function (config) {    console.log('setup ok with config: ' + JSON.stringify(config)));}, function (error) {    console.log(error);});
 ```
-<a name="NanoPlayer..event_onMuted"></a>
+<a name="NanoPlayer..event_onMute"></a>

-### "onMuted"
+### "onMute"
-The muted event to pass in the 'config.events' object at the setup call.
+The mute event to pass in the 'config.events' object at the setup call.
 Fires if the player is muted.

 **Kind**: event emitted by <code>[NanoPlayer](#NanoPlayer)</code>
 **See**: [config](#NanoPlayer..config)